glopzel/bookos-auth/README.md

 - use a book API to get the picture of the book image and add it to the card
 - rework/improve the code
+- add other strategies for authentication with passport